tsaqifammar/tetrio-leaderboard-clone/README.md

 1. Making API calls with [axios](https://www.npmjs.com/package/axios).
 2. Use of react `useEffect` hook.
 3. Routing with [react-router-dom](https://reactrouter.com/) (static and dynamic).
+4. Pagination.
-4. Defining prop types of components.
+5. Defining prop types of components.
-5. Make pages responsive with CSS media queries.
+6. Make pages responsive with CSS media queries.
-6. Fixing CORS issues by creating a proxy server in between the web client (React) and the API.
+7. Fixing CORS issues by creating a proxy server in between the web client (React) and the API.